-Before you begin offering employees the chance to work from home, make sure your program won’t become a legal minefield.
-Issues to consider include complications with workers’ compensation matters and state overtime regulations, as well as the matter of individual responsibility for company property used offsite.
 Legal counsel should review any telecommuting programs to make sure the company stays in compliance with employment laws.
+Issues to consider include complications with workers’ compensation matters and state overtime regulations, as well as the matter of individual responsibility for company property used off-site.

-While general approval of a telecommuting plan for your company must come from business owners or upper management, individual supervisors should play a role in designing the specifics.
+While general approval of a telecommuting plan for your company must come from business owners or upper management, individual supervisors should be invited to play a role in designing the specifics.

 6. Be fair to on-site employees